Wafer Team

 We support GPUMode and Kernelbench formats for specifying kernels and test cases.

-wafer evaluate doesn't need a GPU on your local machine. wafer-cli handles the remote execution.
+wafer tool eval doesn’t need a GPU on your local machine. wafer-ai handles the remote execution.

 Why This Matters